Linghu Chu

-Linghu Chu (令狐楚 (Línghú Chǔ)) (766 – December 18, 837), courtesy name Keshi (殼士), formally Duke Wen of Pengyang (彭陽文公), was an official of the Chinese Tang dynasty, serving as a chancellor during the reigns of Emperor Xianzong and (briefly) Emperor Xianzong's son Emperor Muzong.
+Linghu Chu (令狐楚 (Línghú Chǔ)) (766 – December 18, 837), courtesy name Keshi (殼士), posthumous name Duke Wen of Pengyang (彭陽文公), was an official of the Chinese Tang dynasty, serving as a chancellor during the reigns of Emperor Xianzong and (briefly) Emperor Xianzong's son Emperor Muzong.

 Background

 Linghu Chu was born in 766, during the reign of Emperor Daizong.
 According to his biography in the Old Book of Tang, he "claimed to be" a descendant of the early-Tang dynasty historian Linghu Defen—with the language used in the biography indicating some skepticism.
 The claim of descendance from Linghu Defen was accepted without question in his biography in the New Book of Tang, although the lineage table of the chancellors' family trees in the New Book of Tang did not show a direct line from Linghu Defen.
 His grandfather Linghu Chongliang (令狐崇亮) served as a county magistrate, while, his father Linghu Chengjian (令狐承簡) served as an officer at the Taiyuan Municipality government.
 Linghu Chu had at least two younger brothers, Linghu Cong (令狐從) and Linghu Ding (令狐定).
 It was said that his family had a literary tradition, and even when Linghu Chu was a child, he studied literature.